baltaazr/honorsai/chatbot.md

 We train it by looping through our data created in the previous steps.
 We also save our weights.

-### Conversation:
+### Chat:

-In the 'conversation.py' file, we once again create the our model and this time we predict the output by loading in our already trained weights.
+In the 'chat.py' file, we once again create the our model and this time we predict the output by loading in our already trained weights.
 The decoder turns our tokenized input and turns it into a valid output using the predict function of our model.
 It does so by inputting our context alongside with a partial answer in a loop.

 ```python
 ans_partial = np.zeros((1,maxlen_input))